-The 2013 Fair built on the plans and learning from previous Fairs.
+The 2014 Fair built on the plans and learning from previous Fairs.
 The number of changes developed over this period included:

 - 1) greater links with Lancashire, Durham and Yorkshire Police on dealing with travelling arrangements for Gypsy and Travellers to and from the Fair.
-Evidence of actions here was the pro-active policing which led to twenty arrests preventing what may otherwise have been a serious public order event. - 2) greater links with Craven District Council and the Teesdale Residents' & Travellers' Forum over travelling arrangements of Gypsy and Travellers to and from the Fair. - 3) visits to other parts of the North of England to meet community groups and Gypsy and Traveller sites to discuss arrangements going to and at this Fair and working with the communities in pre-planning. - 4) development of permanent traffic order arrangements and traffic safety provision for the horse drawn bow tops and awareness raising generally for vehicles on the roads.
-However, there was a degree of non-compliance with the order which caused concern to the residents in several areas. - 5) development of the licensing charter with licensed premises and during the Fair for the restaurants and takeaway establishments to have agreed closing at 11.30pm following last orders at 11.00pm which worked well. - 6) handing over management of the market area in the town centre to the business community to manage for Friday and Sunday.
-This was expanded by closing and pedestrianising part of the highway. - 7) development of the use of Twitter and Facebook as a means and method of communication. - 8) daily meeting of community representatives from the resident and travelling communities which was used to gather information and then share perceptions, provide factual answers and improve communication generally. - 9) daily meetings of MASCG reviewing all activity and directing continual daily improvement and additional meetings on matters that required attention.
+Evidence of actions here was the pro-active policing which led to twenty arrests preventing what may otherwise have been a serious public order event; - 2) greater links with Craven District Council and the Teesdale Residents' & Travellers' Forum over travelling arrangements of Gypsy and Travellers to and from the Fair; - visits to other parts of the North of England to meet community groups and Gypsy and Traveller sites to discuss arrangements going to and at this Fair and working with the communities in pre-planning; - development of permanent traffic order arrangements, flexible Traffic Regulation Orders and traffic safety provision for the horse drawn bow tops and awareness raising generally for vehicles on the roads.
+However, there was a degree of non-compliance with the order which caused concern to the residents in several areas; - 5) development of the licensing charter with licensed premises to include Kirkby Stephen and during the Fair for the restaurants and takeaway establishments to have agreed closing at 11.30pm following last orders at 11.00pm which worked well; - 6) handing over management of the market area in the town centre to the business community to manage for Friday and Sunday.
+This was expanded by closing and pedestrianising part of the highway; - 7) development of the use of Twitter and Facebook as a means and method of communication; - 8) daily meeting of community representatives from the resident and travelling communities which was used to gather information and then share perceptions, provide factual answers and improve communication generally; - 9) daily meetings of MASCG reviewing all activity and directing continual daily improvement and additional meetings on matters that required attention; - 10) some land owners self-help schemes introduced which worked well; - 11) relocation of early arrivals to A685 and Appleby Golf Course from locations at Sandford which were closed for safety reasons; - 12) attempts to get more tolerated sites were not yet successful; and - 13) some previously occupied areas were prevented from being used this year for road safety measures.
+This led to other areas being used causing annoyance to the local communities.